shotwn/FS-Flight-Plan-Link/docs/docs/Developers/Javascript Client Examples.md

 ## Pulling Data from Existing DOM Structure
 ### Turkish Virtual Departures Page

-Using FSFPLink.collector we can pull data from DOM.
+Using FSLink.collector we can pull data from DOM.

 #### Used Code
 ```
-const link = new fsfpl.FSFPLink()
+const link = new fsl.FSLink()

 function collectTv() {
 	return new Promise((resolve, reject) => {